top of page

 Operations Lead

 I joined 3Pumpkins to protect children's right to be goofy and enjoy their childhood.
 Every child deserves a stable and happy upbringing, but unfortunately, this is not always the case.
-As a community worker, I am eager to discover and practice more effective child-centric interventions in community spaces.
+As a community worker, I am eager to discover and practice more effective child-centric interventions in community space

 Amanda Yeo,